2ByteCode/my-country-states-for-woocommerce/README.md

 ## Description

-'My Country States For WooCommerce,' the ultimate solution to a common WooCommerce limitation.
+**My Country States For WooCommerce**, the ultimate solution to a common WooCommerce limitation.
 As any international e-commerce store owner knows, providing a smooth and efficient checkout process is crucial.
 However, WooCommerce doesn't include states or provinces for all countries by default, leading to frustrating manual entry for customers.

 We've taken this challenge head-on and are proud to present a feature-packed solution.
 Our plugin adds support for over 160 countries, ensuring that when a customer selects their country, the corresponding states or provinces are automatically populated.
 No more tedious typing, no more errors in state names—just a seamless checkout experience that boosts user satisfaction and trust in your online store.